agb32/cosmadoc/docs/source/jupyter.md

 # And now start using your venv (either by sourcing it again, or within Jupyter)
 ```

-It should then appear in the Jupyter dashboard.
+It should then appear in the Jupyter dashboard after you stop and restart your server (File menu -> Hub control panel -> Stop my server).

 Note, the final source must be done on a node running jupyter (login7b or login8b), or from within a terminal on the Jupyter Hub.